healeycodes/healeycodes.com/README.md

 ## healeycodes.com

 My home on the web!
-This is where I write about software.
+A collection of thoughts and software experiments.

 Issues/bug reports are very welcome.
 PRs are also welcome (but open an issue first).

 ## Features

+- Next.js hosted on Vercel
-- Write posts in Markdown — share with the world!
+- Write posts in plain Markdown and share with the world!
+- RSS feed
-- Clean design focused on content (responsive for desktop/tablet/mobile)
+- Simple design focused on content (responsive for desktop/mobile)
-- Usual benefits of Next.js ([image optimization](https://nextjs.org/docs/basic-features/image-optimization), etc.)
-- Code highlighting via Prism.js
+- Code highlighting via `prism-react-renderer`
-- Newsletter CTA to Buttondown
+- Newsletter CTA (powered by Buttondown)
-- All core features work without JavaScript
+- All core features work without JavaScript enabled
 - Privacy-friendly analytics via GoatCounter

+Most configuration is handled via `siteConfig.json`

 ## Dev